isiak44/RasheedPBL/Project12/README.md

 The above task includes:

-_installing and configure Apache_
+_Install and configure Apache_

-_clone tooling website from github repository_
+_Clone tooling website from Github repository_

 _Ensure the tooling website code is deployed to `/var/www/html` on each of the UAT webservers._